Vestal Virgin: History

 The Vestals were a powerful and influential priesthood.
 Towards the end of the Republican era, when Sulla included the young Julius Caesar in his proscriptions, the Vestals interceded on Caesar's behalf and gained him pardon.
-Caesar's adopted heir, Augustus, promoted the Vestals' moral reputation and presence at public functions, and restored several of their customary privileges that had fallen into abeyance.
-They were held in awe, and attributed certain mysterious and supernatural powers and abilities.
+Caesar's adopted heir Augustus promoted the Vestals' moral reputation and presence at public functions and restored several of their customary privileges that had fallen into abeyance.
+They were held in awe and attributed certain mysterious and supernatural powers and abilities.
 Pliny the Elder tacitly accepted these powers as fact:

 The 4th-century AD urban prefect Symmachus, who sought to maintain traditional Roman religion during the rise of Christianity, wrote:

 Dissolution of the Vestal College would have followed soon after the emperor Gratian confiscated its revenues in 382 AD.
 The last epigraphically attested Vestal is Coelia Concordia, a Virgo Vestalis Maxima who in 385 AD erected a statue to the deceased pontiff Vettius Agorius Praetextatus.
-The pagan historian Zosimos claims that when Theodosius I visited Rome in 394 AD, his niece Serena insulted an aged Vestal, said to be the last of her kind.
-It is not clear from Zosimos's narrative whether Vesta's cult was still functioning, maintained by that single Vestal, or moribund.
+Zosimos claims that when Theodosius I visited Rome in 394 AD, his niece Serena insulted an aged Vestal, said to be the last of her kind.
+It is unclear from Zosimos's narrative whether Vesta's cult was still functioning, maintained by that single Vestal, or moribund.
 Cameron is skeptical of the entire tale, noting that Theodosius did not visit Rome in 394.